smarras79/smarras79.github.io/_pages/openings.md

 Contact Dr. S. Marras by email: smarras@njit.edu

-## Fully funded POST-DOCTORAL position in Computational Fluid Dynamics for Atmospheric Modeling
+## 2. Fully funded POST-DOCTORAL position in Computational Fluid Dynamics for Atmospheric Modeling

-## IMPORTANT: I will only consider applicantions that fullfill the following conditions:
+# IMPORTANT: I will only consider applicantions that fullfill the following conditions:
 I will only respond to applications with the following information:
-- Be already legally able to work in the US (e.g. visa holders, permanent residents, citizens) or able to obtain a visa by April 2024.
+- Be already legally able to work in the US (e.g. visa holders, permanent residents, citizens) or able to obtain a visa by June 2024.`
 - Link to github/gitlab account or provable coding experience
 - CV
 - Name and contact of 3 reference letter writers.